dsehnal/CoordinateServer/CoordinateServer/README.md

     node build/local jobs.json

-It is recommended that you split queries of larger data sets into jobs that contain no more than 10000 enties.
+It is recommended that you split queries of larger data sets into jobs that contain no more than 10000 entities.

 #### Job entry template